kimmo1019/Roundtrip/README.md

 ```shell
 git clone https://github.com/kimmo1019/Roundtrip
 ```
-Software has been tested on a Linux (Centos 7) and a MacOS platform with Python2.7.
+Software has been tested on a Linux (Centos 7) and Python2.7 environment.
+A GPU card is recommended for accelerating the training process.

 ## Reproduction